aquaproj/aquaproj.github.io/docs/reference/usage.md

      description: GitHub’s official command line tool
      link: https://github.com/cli/cli

+   With -g option, aqua reads a first global configuration file.

+   $ aqua g -g cli/cli

+   You can add packages to a first global configuration file with -g and -i option.

+   $ aqua g -g -i cli/cli

 OPTIONS:
    -f value                 the file path of packages list.
-When the value is "-", the list is passed from the standard input -i                       Insert packages to configuration file (default: false) --pin                    Pin version (default: false) --detail, -d             Output additional fields such as description and link (default: false) [$AQUA_GENERATE_WITH_DETAIL]
+When the value is "-", the list is passed from the standard input -i                       Insert packages to configuration file (default: false) --pin                    Pin version (default: false) -g                       Insert packages in a global configuration file (default: false) --detail, -d             Output additional fields such as description and link (default: false) [$AQUA_GENERATE_WITH_DETAIL]
    -o value                 inserted file --select-version, -s     Select the installed version interactively.
 Default to display 30 versions, use --limit/-l to change it. (default: false)